eprofessional/.github/profile/README.md

 Our customers comprise industries such as telecommunications, fashion, cosmetics, banking and many more.

-We are part of `$CURRENT_OWNER`, with our offices located in Hamburg, Germany.
+We are part of Havas, with our offices located in Hamburg, Germany.

 ## Our technical focus